diclebilgisayar/Reti-TransNet/README.md

 ## 📌 Abstract

-Diabetic Retinopathy (DR) requires precise detection of both minute local lesions and global structural distortions. **Reti-TransNet** is a novel hybrid framework that synergizes the local feature extraction capability of **EfficientNet-B0** with the global context modeling power of **Swin Transformer**.
-Unlike trivial concatenation strategies, we introduce a learnable **"Adaptive Gated Fusion"** mechanism to dynamically weight the importance of local versus global features based on image complexity.
+Accurate screening of Diabetic Retinopathy (DR) requires the identification of both subtle local lesions and global structural alterations.
+To address the limitations of standard CNNs and static fusion strategies, we propose **Reti-TransNet**, a hybrid deep learning framework that integrates **EfficientNet-B0** and **Swin Transformer** via a novel **Adaptive Gated Fusion** mechanism.
+This mechanism enables dynamic weighting of local and global features according to image complexity.
+Evaluated on **APTOS 2019**, the model achieved a **Kappa of 0.905**.
+Importantly, zero-shot external validation on the unseen **IDRiD** dataset confirmed robust generalization (**AUC 0.963** for screening healthy patients), bridging the gap between deep learning performance and clinical reliability.

 ### 🔑 Key Achievements
 *   🏆 **State-of-the-Art Reliability:** Achieved a **Quadratic Weighted Kappa of 0.905** on the internal APTOS 2019 dataset.